RamonvdW/qr-code/README.md

 # QR-code

 Need to setup an OTP application that does not support manual entry (like FreeOTP)?
-With this small Django project you can re-create the QR code.
+With this super small Django project you can re-create the QR code, provided you wrote down the secret code.
+Your secrets will stay local!

 ## Installation instructions: